jnsgruk/firecracker-ubuntu/README.md

 The purpose of this project was to explore running Ubuntu with [Firecracker] as a general purpose development machine.
-This is obviously not what Firecracker was developed for, but it was an oppurtunity to learn a little about it!
+This is obviously not what Firecracker was developed for, but it was an opportunity to learn a little about it!

 At present, this project provides some basic automation for building a kernel image and rootfs that firecracker can boot.

 I took a lot of influence from [ubuntu-firecracker] by [@bkleiner] in the making of this project.

 Using this approach, I was able to deploy the [Canonical Observability Stack] with [Juju] on [MicroK8s] inside a Firecracker VM:

 ![COS Lite on MicroK8s on Firecracker](.github/images/screenshot.png)